OWASP/www-project-ai-security-and-privacy-guide/index.md

 Regarding data: in machine learning, data scientists need access to real data for training and testing, which is different from most other situations where test data can be used that is less sensitive.
 This makes data protection of data in the development process very important.
 In addition, the model attack called 'data reverse engineering' from the AI security section is a privacy threat, because it may allow to reconstruct personal data from a model, or infer if a person was part of the training set.

-3. **Lawfulness and limitations on purposes of collection, processing, and storage**:
+3. **Lawfulness and limitations on purposes of collection, processing, and storage, data minimization, data storage limits and accuracy of data**:

     These privacy principles put strong limitations on what data you can collect, for what purpose, and how long you can keep it.
 This profoundly changes the possibilities of AI and big data and calls for privacy-preserving techniques:
     * distributed data analysis: exchange anonymous aggregated data